 My kids usually choose cereal and we have a couple of different choices to keep it interesting.
 Toast is another quick and easy option and fresh fruit on hand if you really are running late.

-Or you can pre-bake some yummy breakfast muffins like these carrot, ham and cheese muffins.
-Warm them in the oven or serve them cold.
+Or you can pre-bake some yummy breakfast muffins like these applesauce, oat and banana muffins or my kids’ favourite, mango, yoghurt and banana muffins.
+Warm them first or serve them cold.

 Time saved: 10-20 minutes

 You get the constant replies of ‘I AM’ but still that full bowl sits there with Cheerios floating in it.
-Arghhhhh… so in came the no play before school rule.
+Arghhhhh… so we previously needed a no play before school rule.

 Time saved: 15-30 minutes